godaddy/warehouse.ai/README.md

 //registry.npmjs.org/:_authToken=some-generated-auth-token
 ```

-Additionally, you will need to ensure that this registry
+If using a private registry, be sure that your instance of `warehouse.ai`
+has network access to that registry so that `npm install` can succeed.

 ## Tests